Welcome to the BigBlueButton Developer’s Guide for BigBlueButton 2.2.

 As you can see, nginx is configured to load the client from

-/var/www/bigbluebutton/client directory and forward calls to web-api on tomcat7.
+/var/www/bigbluebutton/client directory and forward calls to web-api on tomcat7 (note: In BigBlueButton 2.2 the web API now runs as a separate proces and no longer uses tomcat7).
 During development, you need to tell nginx to load from your development directory (

 After going through the steps below, you will end up with the following setup.